LucasGONGSUN/JLR/README.md

 # JLR
 Japanese Learning Reminder

+# List of Files
+calendar.xlsx - origin learning schedule
+calendar.json
+contents.xlsx - origin learning content which will be edited offline everyday contents.json
+E2J_Calendar.py - convert learning schedule from Excel to Json file E2J_Contents.py - convert learning contents from Excel to Json file Reminder.py - main body of program

 # Version Update Info.

-2020.5.27 - alpha.527:
+2020.5.29 - alpha.529:
-  1. create a dict with date as keys and list as values; get todaylist via date and then send to receivers by e-mail. - done
+    1. Set workflow of alpha version:
-  2. write down learning contents in textbook - done
+        1. Write down learning schedule in Excel

-2020.5.28 - alpha.528
-  1. write learning contents in xlsx; - done
+        2. Update learning contents everyday in Excel
-  2. create a dict with openpyxl and then save in json format, save in the same fold
-  3. load json and xlsx, read json and get todaylist, search for today's learning content in xlsx, send to reveivers.

-longview
+        3. Convert both learning schedule and contents into Json files for further processing
+        4. Load daily schedule and contents from Json files
+        5. Draw a mail and then send to receivers automatically.

+# Longview
-  1. input today's content to autosave in json.
+  1. input daily learning content, and then save in online database automatically
-  2. all process can be operate in a website
+  2. all process can be operate online
+  3. can save and send content for individual user